 I really like the Interventionist that works with my child, can I ask them to babysit or do respite?

 Any babysitting or respite arrangements are privately contracted and are not the responsibility of Little Steps.
-Employees are not covered by Little Steps insurance during these times.
+Little Steps insurance does not cover employees during these times.

 Who do I talk to if I don’t like one of the team members?

-In the event that one of the Interventionists or Clinical Team Members are not a good fit with your child or family, please contact Jennifer Matheos (acting Director of Clinical Services) through our offices at (250) 386-1171.
+If one of the Interventionists or Clinical Team Members are not a good fit for your child or family, please contact our Clinical Director, Ali Mead, through our offices at (250) 386-1171.
 It is important to us that you feel comfortable and supported by all members of your team.
-Jennifer will ensure that your concerns are addressed and changes are made.
-There doesn’t have to be a specific reason – if it doesn’t feel right then we can adjust things to hopefully make it better.
+Ali will ensure that your concerns are addressed and changes are made.
+There doesn’t have to be a specific reason – if it doesn’t feel right, we can adjust things to make it better.

-Who do I talk to if I notice a billing error or want to talk about my child’s funding?
+Who do I talk to if I notice a billing error or want to discuss my child’s funding?